dereuromark/cakephp-transifex/README.md

 The PO files will be stored in `APP/Locale/{locale}/LC_MESSAGES/{resource}.po`.
-Using subversion or git is highly reocmmended to quickly overview and confirm the changes made.
+Using subversion or git is highly recommended to quickly overview and confirm the changes made.

 ### Advanced usage

-You can only pull reviewed translations using `--reviewed-only` or `-R`:
+You can pull reviewed translations only using `--reviewed-only` or `-R`:

 	cake Transifex.Transifex pull -R